 reliably.
 The track is now externally powered (low voltage) eliminating the dependence on batteries.

-My father passed away in 2005 and my Mom died in April 2007 just 5 days shy of her 89th birthday.
-I miss him both terribly.
-They
+My father passed away in 2005 and my Mom died in April 2007 just 5 days shy of her 89th birthday, and my awesome Mother-n-law

 Even though my children are grown up, I still love Christmas and get great pleasure seeing the little visitor's excitement as they

 watch the train and display.
-Now I get to do it all over again with my Granddaughter, Sophia.
+Now we're doing it again with our Granddaughter, Sophia.

 candy cane loader I built in 2005 made that task a lot easier.
-Last year we donated over $2900 to help cure children's diseases; in
+We've donated almost $20,000 to local charities in support of children

 I'm sure all of my little train pals out there share with me in saying, “Thank you, Bob, and Merry Christmas wherever you are.”

-To the greatest Mom and Dad ever, we miss you very much.
+To the greatest parents ever, we miss you very much.